How to Make Arancini

 How to Make It:

-- In a large, deep sauce pot pour in the oil – it should come up about 2 inches from the bottom.
+- In a deep sauce pot pour in the oil – there should be enough to cover the arancini.

 - Heat the oil over medium heat until a candy thermometer reads 350°F. (This takes about 15 minutes or so to heat to temperature so you can prep almost everything while waiting.)